How to Start an Online Store That Won’t Disappoint You

 The first step you need to take is, have a look at a list of niches.
 An excellent place for this purpose is the Amazon best-selling products list.

-As you can see in the image above, there are many niches in the list.
+As you can see in the video above, there are many niches on the list.
 These include entertainment collectables, health & household, office products, pet supplies, arts & crafts and many more.

 When you click on any item in the hamburger menu, it will lead you to sub-niches.
 It would be easier for you to choose from among the micro-niches.